MortenMeisler/UserInfo/README.md

 # Graph User Info Service

 ## Introduction
-This is a simple Microsoft Graph wrapper for retrieving Azure AD Users using the most optimal approach in terms of filtering, batching and caching.
+This is a light-weight Microsoft Graph wrapper for simple retrieving Azure AD Users using the most optimal approach in terms of filtering, batching and caching.

 A common scenario is when we only have the user objectId (perhaps retrieved from authorization context) set as createdByUser or modifiedByUser - and now we need to translate that into a full name, email and/or username.